KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

 }
 ```

-The `terraform/provider.tf` files contains information regarding what provider terraform will connect to (AWS, Azure Google Cloud, Proxmox, etc. - In our case it is proxmox), as well as the configuration to connect to the provider.
+The `terraform/provider.tf` file contains information regarding what provider terraform will connect to (AWS, Azure Google Cloud, Proxmox, etc. - In our case it is proxmox, using the [Telmate/proxmox](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs) provider), as well as the configuration to connect to the provider.
 The variables for the provider are pulled from the `terraform/variables.tf` definitions.
 The execution of `terraform apply` is where the source and the actual values of the varaibles will be defined.

 ```terraform
 terraform {